-No. In Turkey, there are no examples of the government undertaking part of a port construction.
-Consistent with Turkey's preferred build-operate-transfer PPP model, the aim of privatisation is transferring the port operation and construction to private entities, and this is reflected in current practice.
+No. In Turkey, there are no examples of the government undertaking part of a port's construction.
+Consistent with Turkey's preferred buildoperate-transfer public-private partnership (PPP) model, the aim of privatisation is transferring the port operation and construction to private entities, which is reflected in current practice.

-Does the port operator have to adhere to any specific construction standards, and may it engage any contractor it wishes?
+28 Does the port operator have to adhere to any specific construction standards, and may it engage any contractor it wishes?

 As per Council of Ministers' Decision No. 2011/1807, the relevant administration designates specifications of any PPP-type agreements, which can include terms governing construction.
 Additionally, there are some technical standards for the construction of ports that must be complied with.
-In 2007, a technical guideline (Coastal Structures and Ports, Planning and Designing Technical Guideline) was issued by the Ministry of Transport Directorate General of Railways, Ports and Airports Construction.
+In 2007, a technical guideline (the Coastal Structures and Ports, Planning and Designing Technical Guideline) was issued by the Ministry of Transport and Infrastructure Directorate General of Railways, Ports and Airports Construction.
 In 2015, the Ministry of Transport and Infrastructure Directorate General of Infrastructure Investments prepared a draft amended version of the technical guideline.